FTC officials say 7-Eleven purchase of Speedway chain likely illegal despite closing

-Marathon Petroleum Cop (MPC.N), which owned the Speedway chain, and 7-Eleven, owned by Japan's Seven & I Holdings Co Ltd (3382.T), announced Friday they had closed the $21 billion deal involving some 3,800 stores in 36 states.
+Marathon Petroleum Cop, which owned the Speedway chain, and 7-Eleven, owned by Japan’s Seven & I Holdings Co Ltd, announced Friday they had closed the $21 billion deal involving some 3,800 stores in 36 states.

 “The parties have closed their transaction at their own risk.
 The Commission will continue to investigate to determine an appropriate path forward,” said FTC Acting Chairwoman Rebecca Slaughter and Rohit Chopra, a commissioner.
 Both are Democrats.